Kiah Creek: Economy

-From the earliest of times, timbering served as the creek's major industry.
+Since the inception of time, timbering has served as the creek's predominant industry.
 After the Civil War, large-scale timbering permeated the creek.
 Since the twentieth century, Kiah Creek has hosted major coal mining activity.

 Religion

 The New Salem Old Regular Baptist Church is located on Big Laurel Fork of Kiah Creek.
 The Kiah's Creek [United Baptist] Church was formed and located on Kiah's Creek for over a hundred years.
 The church was formed in 1848 and was a founding church of two different United Baptist Associations that offered religious services in the area: Zion Association in 1848, and then Bethlehem which came out of Zion, in 1871.
 The Kiah's Creek Church started with less than thirty members but had well over 200 members by the 1970s.
-As of 2019 it has about 30 members once more.
+As of 2019, it has about 30 members once more.
 The current location of the church is in Lincoln County, having moved there when the East Lynn Lake was put in, and the old property sold to the government.
 The Kiah's Creek and surrounding churches (oftentimes named after the creek or area) have been active in these areas for over a hundred years.
 Many of them originated in the Bethlehem Association of United Baptists.
 The pronunciation of the church and creek is "Car's Creek" in the older vernacular.